-^{}These courses may be split into two separate three hour courses.

-- 1. Student must meet all general requirements for admission to the Graduate School of Mississippi College. - Grade point average requirements: Applicant must have an earned Baccalaureate degree from an accredited institution of higher learning in Kinesiology, Education, Business, or related fields.
-A minimum GPA of 2.5 on all undergraduate work, or a GPA of 3.00 on last 40 hours of undergraduate work is required. - 3.
-Provide adequate scores on the following standardized tests: - Passing score on Praxis exam - GRE (Pre-8/2011): Cumulative score >850 comprised of Verbal +Quantitative; or formula score of 2200 (V+Q x GPA). - GRE (Post-8/2011): Verbal >146; Quantitative >140.
-Must have both scores.
-Students with a cumulative UG GPA greater than 3.75 are exempt from standardized test requirement. - 4.
-Transfer credit up to six hours must be approved by the student's graduate advisory committee, and is subject to the regulations of the Graduate School. - D. Degree Requirements: The successful candidate must complete the following requirements: - 1.
+Applicant must have an earned Baccalaureate degree from an accredited institution of higher learning in Kinesiology, Exercise Science, Physical Education, Biology, or related fields.
+Applicant must have a 2.50 GPA on all undergraduate work, or a 3.0 on the last 40 hours attempted.

+Standardized Tests:

+No standardized test required for applicants with an undergraduate GPA of 3.0 or above.
+Applicants with an undergraduate GPA below 3.0 may be admitted by:

+- Achieving a GRE/GPA formula score of 714 or higher.
+For GRE scores dated prior to 8/20/2011, applicant must achieve formula score of 2200.
+Formula score calculation: GRE Verbal Score + GRE Quantitative Score x Undergraduate Cumulative GPA. - 2.
+Passing score on the PRAXIS exam.

+All transfer credit must be approved by the KIN department chair and is subject to the regulations of the Graduate School.

+- D. Degree Requirements: The successful candidate must complete the following requirements: - 1.
 Complete 33 hours of course work in selected concentration; - 2.
 Complete four hours of practicum; and - 3.
-Successfully complete a Comprehensive Examination administered by the Department in the last semester of the program.
-Comprehensive Exams will only be administered in the Fall and Spring. - E. Graduate Advisory Committee and Major Professor: The student will be assigned a graduate committee of no less than three (3) members of the Graduate Faculty.
-In addition, one member of the committee will be designated as the "Major Professor" by the student. - F. Graduate Practicum: This program includes two six-week practicums which will involve a minimum of 60 clock hours working on-site in a location approved by the Graduate Advisory Committee.
+All Kinesiology graduate students must pass the graduate comprehensive examination in their last semester in order to be accepted for candidacy for the degree of Master of Science.
+This exam will be administered on campus and all students (including students in online programs) must come on campus to sit for the examination. - E. Graduate Advisory Committee and Major Professor: The student will be assigned a graduate committee of no less than three (3) members of the Graduate Faculty.
+In addition, one member of the committee will be designated as the "Major Professor" by the student.

+F. Graduate Practicum: This program includes two six-week practicums which will involve a minimum of 60 clock hours working on-site in a location approved by the Graduate Advisory Committee.
 Requirements for the practicums are outlined in the course syllabi.